 Course reserve materials must comply with the U.S. copyright laws and university policies.
 The library will not knowingly place material on course reserve which violates the U.S. copyright law and/or university policies pertaining to copyright.

-In some cases, copyright permission may be required in order to place published material on print or electronic course reserve.
+In some cases, copyright permission may be required in order to place copies of protected material on print or electronic course reserve.
 While the library can provide assistance in locating information about copyright or obtaining copyright permissions, ultimately copyright compliance is the responsibility of the instructor.
-Instructors should consult the University's policy on copyright, and the Fair Use section of the U.S. Copyright Law when considering copyright protected works for course reserves.